 Frequently Asked Questions

-How do I know when my arraignment is?
+- How do I know when my arraignment is?

-Am I required to appear at the arraignment?
+- Am I required to appear at the arraignment?

-Not always.
+- Not Always.
 Certain offences are waiverable – meaning you may pay an amount set by the court in order to avoid having to appear.
 Most minor misdemeanor traffic and criminal offenses may be waived, while most higher degree offenses are not.
 If you are unsure, you may call the clerk’s office at 419-448-5411 to see if your case is a waiverable offense and to make arrangements to pay it.

 - If you fail to appear for your scheduled arraignment, it is likely that the court will issue a warrant for your arrest.
 This is an instruction to every law enforcement agency in the state that you have failed to appear for court and are to be arrested if encountered by them.
 If bond was posted in your case, it is typically forfeited and a new cash bond is set in its place.
 In traffic cases, the court may also suspend your driver’s license due to your failure to appear.

 - I went to my arraignment and heard rights, but I’m still not sure what to do.
 Can I have additional time to think about how to plead and/or talk to my lawyer?

-Yes.
+- Yes.
 The Judge routinely gives parties an additional week to think about how to plead, talk to an attorney for advice, or to speak with family members or employers as to what to do.
 Typically your case will be set on the same day in the following week.
 Longer continuances are generally not given due to the speedy trial requirements placed on cases by Ohio law.